Augmentations, Fillings, and Clusters for 2-Bridge Links: Introduction

 In earlier work, Rutherford uses ungraded normal rulings to show that the augmentation variety encodes the lowest a-degree term of the Kauffman polynomial~\cite[Theorem 3.1]{Rutherford06}.
 As a corollary of Theorem \ref{thm: stratifications}, we recover the Kauffman polynomial term of the smooth $2$-bridge link corresponding to $\La[n_1, \dots, n_k]$ from the finite field point count of cluster varieties.
 The appearance of the Kauffman polynomial in this setting can be viewed as an ungraded analogue of the relationship between the point counts of braid varieties and the HOMFLY-PT polynomial obtained in \cite{ShenWeng,CGGS1}; see also \cite{Rutherford06} for a similar statement involving the HOMFLY-PT polynomial coming from normal rulings.

 The work of Rutherford cited above can be considered in the context of a somewhat longstanding conjecture regarding topological invariance of the ungraded augmentation variety.
 Specifically, the ungraded augmentation variety $\Aug_u(\La)$ of a Legendrian $\La$ is conjecturally determined only by $\tb(\La)$ and its topological knot type \cite[Conjecture 4.14]{NgRutherford13}; see also Conjecture \cite[Conjecture 3.14]{Ng01}.
-Gao and Rutherford also conjecture a similar statement for exact Lagrangian fillings \cite[Question 4.13]{GaoRutherford}.
-While we do not answer either of these questions, we give a partial answer for the former conjecture in our setting of $2$-bridge links.
+Gao and Rutherford also present a similar conjecture for exact Lagrangian fillings \cite[Question 4.13]{GaoRutherford}.
+While we do not answer either of these questions, Corollary \ref{cor: topological invariant} gives some evidence towards the former conjecture in our setting of 2-bridge links.
 Moreover, we believe that our main result gives a possible blueprint for tying together these two conjectures by realizing (possibly non-orientable) exact Lagrangian fillings as cluster charts in the ungraded augmentation variety.